Siemens-Duewag Supertram: History

 After undergoing trials on Düsseldorf's Rheinbahn system, the trams were delivered to Sheffield via the Rotterdam-Immingham cargo ship route.
 The trams are bidirectional and consist of three articulated carriages with a low-floor area of 40%.
 All four entrances are at 42 cm low level matching the height of the platforms to provide level access.
 The low-floor areas have limited seating and provide space for pushchairs and wheel chairs.
 The high floor areas are 88 cm high and can be found at the outer-end of each end carriage and in the centre carriage; they are reached by either two or three steps.

-Because the Supertram network includes gradients up to 10%, all vehicle axles are powered, which limits the low-floor area to that between the bogies.
-For maximized low floor area, the middle bogies are installed entirely below the centre carriage section rather than under the articulations.
+Because the Supertram network includes gradients up to 10%, all vehicle axles are motorised, which limits the low-floor area to that between the bogies.
+For maximised low floor area, the middle bogies are installed entirely below the centre carriage section rather than under the articulations.
 The wheels are type Bochum 84, have resilient rubber inserts and have a diameter of 67 cm.
 They may be worn to a diameter of at least 59 cm.

 There are four monomotor bogies, each powered by a longitudinally suspended DC motor driving both axles.
 The power supply is from overhead lines using a Brecknell Willis high reach pantograph.
 Speed is controlled from the cab by a joystick controller with a Dead man's switch, which must be held in place to keep the track brakes from automatically applying.
 No other vigilance control is fitted, because of the perceived safety of a system of street-running trams.
 Drivers are seated on sprung seats for comfort and a public address system allows them to communicate with passengers.